Borche/oauth2-course/access_token_validation.md

 This solution will result in far fewer of the slow remote requests to the AS.
 But the possibility to do them is there for those APIs that need it.

 Note: In a smaller API, the middleware can act as the API gateway.

+## Application can revoke an access token
+If a user actively logs out, the application can send a request to the AS's `revocation` endpoint, informing the AS that the access token is no longer needed/valid.

+## Scopes
+Scopes are a way to limit what the _application_ can do/request within a system.
+Scopes in OAuth2 are strings, and they don't mean anything except to _your API_.
+The scope is included in the access token.

+It's important to distinguish between scopes in OAuth2 and scopes that users have in your system/app.
+OAuth2's scopes don't have anything to do with your permission system in your app.
+An OAuth2 scope only indicates what an application requests access to in the context of what a user can _already_ do.